FriendsOfCake/crud/docs/_partials/events/after_paginate.rst

 This event is emitted right after the call to ``Controller::paginate()``.

-The ``items`` property of the event object contains all the database records found in the pagination call.
+The ``entities`` property of the event object contains all the database records found in the pagination call.

 Modify the Result
 """""""""""""""""